awesto/django-shop/docs/reference/order.rst

 The Order
 =========

-During checkout, at a certain point, the customer has to click on a button name "Purchase Now".
+During checkout, at a certain point the customer has to click on a button named "*Purchase Now*".
 This operation performs quite a few tasks, one of them is to convert the cart with its items into an order.
 The final task is to reset the cart, which means to remove its content.
 This operation is atomic and not reversible.